Consistent treatment of rapidity divergence in soft-collinear effective theory: Sudakov form factor from the soft-collinear current

 Therefore the total soft contribution to $S_q$ at one loop is given as

 Interestingly, note that this result can be directly obtained from the factorized result of the back-to-back current in Eq.~\eqref{Sfscet}.
 Since the Sudakov form factor is invariant under boost, it should be the same either for the back-to-back current or for the soft-collinear current.
-If we keep the $n$-collinear part in common in both cases, the soft function in the soft-collinear current should be obtained as a sum of the $\n$-collinear and the soft functions in the back-to-back current, which is expressed as \be S_q (n\cdot p',\mu,\nu_+) = C_{\bar{n}} (n\cdot p',\mu,\nu_-) S_{n\bar{n}}(\mu,\nu_+,\nu_-) , \ee noting that $n\cdot p'$ is soft.
+If we keep the $n$-collinear part in common in both cases, the soft function in the soft-collinear current should be obtained as a product of the $\n$-collinear and the soft functions in the back-to-back current.
+It is expressed, with soft $n\cdot p'$, as \be S_q (n\cdot p',\mu,\nu_+) = C_{\bar{n}} (n\cdot p',\mu,\nu_-) S_{n\bar{n}}(\mu,\nu_+,\nu_-) . \ee

 In the back-to-back current, and in the $N$-jet operator, each factorized function has its own rapidity scale.
-It implies that, if two factorized functions have the same rapidity scale, they can be combined, and can be regarded as a single function.
+Going further, if two factorized functions have the same rapidity scale, they can be combined, and can be regarded as a single function.
 From this point of view, the soft function in the soft-collinear current can be acquired from the back-to-back current.
 The rapidity scale $\nu_-$ can be fixed near $n\cdot p'$ and no running is necessary in the combination.
 Finally the dependence on $\nu_-$ cancels when $C_{\bar{n}}$ and $S_{n\bar{n}}$ are combined.
 At one loop we easily reproduce Eq.~\eqref{Sqol} combining the results of $C_{\bar{n}}$ and $S_{n\bar{n}}$ in Eqs.~\eqref{Mnbol0} and \eqref{msoft} respectively.
 It is one of the advantages in using multiple rapidity scales.